 The responses of the subjects to the survey items "Evaluation of usefulness of working with Ning system" and "Evaluation of usability of technology of the Ning system in teaching (possible educational effects)" are presented in Figure 1.
 It must be noted that the response scale was in the range from "1 - very poor" to "5 - very good".
 It can be concluded from the data presented in Figure 1 that Ning received rather high average evaluations regarding usefulness (M=4.66) and usability of technology in teaching (M=4.42).
-Also, Ning received slightly better average evaluation than the mind-maping tool bubbl.us or te block-diagram tool Gliffy.
+Also, Ning received slightly better average evaluation than the mindmaping tool Bubbl.us or block-diagram tool Gliffy.
 Since the average responses for both study groups were similar, the calculations presented in Figure 1 were performed on all subjects who participated in our study.

-Figure 1.
-Results of evaluation of usefulness of the Ning tool and usability of Ning technology in teaching (possible educational effects); N=38

-Typical open-ended responses to this part of the course evaluation survey that were provided by the subjects in relation to the usefulness and usability of Ning technology were: "Great means for communication and support", "Very useful Ning network", "The use of Ning is useful because it enables easier learning of the course content", "I like the Ning system", etc. When they were asked to state what they liked about the Ning system, some of the comments of the students were "taking notes about lectures", "exchange of notes", "maintaining a personal profile page and forum", "editing and publishing of my blog posts", "writing blog posts, downloading photos, reading the comments of other students", "the possibility to get more information about the course", "I liked just about everything".
+Figure 1: The results of evaluation of usefulness of the Ning tool and usability of Ning technology in teaching (possible educational effects); N=38 this part of the course evaluation survey in relation to the usefulness and usability of technology of Ning were: "Great means for communication and support", "Very useful Ning network", "The use of Ning is useful because it enables easier learning of course content", "I like the Ning system", etc. When they were asked to state what they liked about the Ning system, some of the comments of the students were "taking notes about lectures", "exchange of notes", "maintaining a personal profile page and forum", "editing and publishing of my blog posts", "writing blog posts, downloading photos, reading the comments of other students", "the possibility to get more information about the course", "I liked just about everything".